HTTP-RPC/Lima/README.md

 Note that explicitly defined width and height values take priority over weights.
 If a view has both a weight and a fixed dimension value, the weight value will be ignored.

 ## LMSpacer
-The `LMSpacer` class can be used to create flexible space between other views. `LMSpacer` has a default weight of 1, so the following code would create a label with an equal amount of space on either side:
+The `LMSpacer` class is used to create space between other views. `LMSpacer` has a default weight of 1, so the following code would create a label with an equal amount of flexible space on either side:

 ```swift
 LMRowView(